 - DAT (Delivered At Terminal) is now DPU (Delivered at Place Unloaded) - User feedback was that users wanted an Incoterm that allowed delivery at not just a terminal, and so this change makes the term more general.

-- Change of insurance in CIP/CIF (Carriage And Insurance Paid to / Cost, Insurance And Freight) - CIP has increased the insurance required to Clause A (Institute of Cargo Clauses), allowing for the fact that CIF is more often used with bulk commodity trades while CIP is used more with manufactured goods.
+- Change of insurance in CIP/CIF (Carriage And Insurance Paid to / Cost, Insurance And Freight) - CIP has increased the insurance required to Clause A (Institute of Cargo Clauses), but CIF stays as Clause C. This allows for the fact that CIF is more often used with bulk commodity trades while CIP is used more with manufactured goods.

 - Costs are clarified - The detail of the precise allocation of costs between seller and buyer has been improved, responding to user feedback about increasing disputes about the allocation of costs.